gillyb/sensitive/README.md

 ### Executable
 If you just want a running executable of this, then click on the appropriate link :
 * [MacOS](https://github.com/gillyb/sensitive/releases/tag/Mac_0.1)
-*I will create executables for other platforms soon*
+*Please help me create executables for other platforms!*

 ### Helping out
 If you want to help out improving this, then feel free to open issues, send pull requests or email with me suggestions.